Towards a Combinatorial Understanding of Lattice Path Asymptotics: Introduction

-This paper is based on the following simple observation: any half plane including the first quadrant can be used to give a bound for the growth constant of the quarter plane model walks.
-Such a bound is readily computable using the results of Banderier and Flajolet~\cite{BaFl02}.
-Taking the best such half plane, the bound is tight for walks with small steps, in view of the results of Fayolle and Raschel.
-Furthermore, it is insightfully tight in that it gives a simple combinatorial interpretation of the cases of Fayolle and Raschel.
-This one idea unifies their six cases, which depend on various parameters of the model.
-We use only the elementary calculus observation that a minimum of a continuous function must occur either at an end point or at a critical point.
+This paper provides a formula for an upper bound on the growth constant of the counting sequence for lattice models restricted to a convex cone, with intuitive combinatorial interpretations of intermediary computations.
+Our formula is most explicit in the case of nonsingular 2-dimensional walks restricted to the first quadrant, but is valid \emph{for all models}.
+Our general strategy is based on the following basic observation: \begin{quotation} \emph{In any lattice path model, the set of walks restricted to the first quadrant is a subset of the walks restricted to some half plane which contains that quadrant.
+Consequently, for any fixed length, the number of walks in that half plane is an upper bound for the number of walks in the quarter plane. } \end{quotation} Bounds on walks in half planes are readily computable, for example using the results of Banderier and Flajolet~\cite{BaFl02}.
+Remarkably, we are able to give \emph{tight\/} bounds on the growth constant by considering all of the half planes that contain the quarter plane.
+Furthermore, our bounds are insightfully tight in that they give a single simple combinatorial interpretation of the multiple cases treated by Fayolle and Raschel~\cite{FaRa12}.
+Our one idea \emph{unifies\/} their cases, which depend on various parameters of the model.
+Furthermore, our approach also applies to singular models.
+We use only the elementary calculus observation that a minimum of a real valued continuous function~$f$ with domain~$D$ must occur either at the boundary of~$D$ or at a critical point~$\tau \in D$ satisfying $f'(\tau) = 0$.
 Our approach is combinatorial and readily adaptable to models with larger steps, weighted steps, and to models in higher dimensions.
+Furthermore, there are implications for random generation, as we discuss in the conclusion.

+In an earlier version of this article we conjectured that our bounds were tight.
+This led to a proof by Garbit and Raschel~\cite{GaRa16} that the bounds we find in the nonsingular case actually are tight.
+Simultaneously, and independently, similar results were proved by Duraj~\cite{Dura14}.
+Now, Garbit, Mustafa and Raschel~\cite{GaMuRa16} conjecture that in some cases the sub-exponential growth also matches that of the minimizing half-plane, futher validating our interpretation.